anishakd4/postgresLearning/102_views/README.md

 # Solution 2

 - So in solution number two, we're going to create something called a view.
 You can think of a view as being like a fake table that has a reference to rows or data from other tables inside of our database.

+- You can think of a view as being like a fake table that has a reference to rows or data from other tables inside of our database.
+When we create a view, we can essentially wrap up some other information or present it in a cleaner form that already exists inside of our database.

+- Ultimately, you can think of a view as being very similar in nature to a common table expression.
+The only issue with a common table expression, you might recall, is that we attach them to some other query.
+So in this case, we've got a common table expression up here at the top and we can only refer to this tag's CTE inside of the query that it is directly attached to.
+The nice thing about a view is that we get this very similar behavior where we can kind of wrap up some existing query, but we can create a view ahead of time and then refer to it at any future point in time in any other query.
+And we don't have to rewrite the view or anything like that.

+- We should really think of a view as being very similar to a common table expression.
+The big difference is that we create a view ahead of time and then we can refer to it at any point in time after that.

+- We are going to use a view in our case to take the union between two different tables in our case caption tags and photo tags.
+But we do not have to use a view for only a union.
+We can put any kind of query into a view.

+- We're then going to write out our query inside these parentheses.
+So this is where we are going to kind of generate some data that's going to be accessible through The View.

+- So with this view, we've essentially solved this issue of having two separate tables.
+We've kind of merged them together, but it's not any permanent change whatsoever.
+We can always remove this view if we want to, and none of the underlying data is going to go anywhere.

+- All the underlying data inside of the two separate tables still exists.
+So if we have any queries that refer to those two separate tables of caption tags or photo tags, those existing queries are going to work just fine.